 Instructions

-- Cover with plastic wrap and let it sit on the counter for a couple of hours, then transfer it to the fridge overnight for the full sourdough ferment.
+- Long Ferment or Quick Bake – To long ferment this sourdough bake, cover with plastic wrap and let it sit on the counter for a couple of hours, then transfer it to the fridge overnight for the full sourdough ferment.
+OR You can move on with the recipe at this point for a quick bake!

-- The next morning mix up your streusel mixture in a separate bowl and set aside.
+- Mix up your streusel mixture in a separate bowl and set aside.
 COMBINE: 1/2 flour, 1/4 cup brown sugar, 2 teaspoons cinnamon powder, 3 tablespoons of butter, and 1/2 cup of chopped walnuts or pecans.
 Cut butter into the other ingredients till the mixture resembles crumbs, or is crumbly looking and Set aside.

 - Preheat your oven to 350 degrees F., and move the rack to the center position.

-- Generously butter an 8x8 pan or a round cake pan.
+- Generously butter an 8×8 pan or a round cake pan.

 - Pour HALF the cake batter into the cake pan and spread out evenly.